SeanCheatham/chainless/README.md

 ## Disclaimers
 - This project is still in alpha.
 It will move into beta/production state once there is sufficient test coverage, so it'll probably never leave alpha.
 - The project author trusts the Ballmer Peak and is probably there right now.
+- Everything is subject to change.
+I make no guarantees of backwards compatibility because that would require remembering what I did yesterday.
+(See above)
 - The API and frontend are **not** password-protected.
 If the port can be accessed, so can the rest of the application.